 However, the extension fails to recover RAM memory unless the page/site has complex web elements like animations, flash, or heavy scripts.

 Tab Wrangler serves a similar purpose to the previous extension.
 It automatically closes tabs that have been left idle and saves them for easy re-opening without having them constantly bogging on system resources.
 You can see the closed tabs that are listed by clicking the icon in the address bar.
 You can also lock the pages you don’t want to be closed automatically.
 Even without performance issues, sometimes you can just get really into a browsing session and have a whole screen of tabs open with Tab Wrangler.

 Extension 3: One Tab

-One Tab is the perfect when you don’t want to load all the tabs at once after restarting Chrome.
-Once you install One Tab to your Chrome, you will find a blue colored funnel-like icon on top right of address bar.
+One Tab is perfect when you don’t want to load all the tabs at once after restarting Chrome.
+Once you install One Tab to your Chrome, you will find a blue-colored funnel-like icon on the top right of the address bar.
 Click on the icon before closing Chrome and all your tabs are grouped under one tab.
 Now, when you open Chrome again, you can restore all your tabs at once or singly as they are neatly grouped together.

 Extension 4: Tab Hibernation

-Though the name suggests that this extension it hibernates the tab, it actually kills CPU process running the tab. killing processes might actually degrade Chrome’s performance and therefore not recommended.
+Though the name suggests that this extension hibernates the tab, it actually kills the CPU process running the tab. killing processes might actually degrade Chrome’s performance and therefore not recommended.